Kooki: Formation

 The Kooki Kingdom was established sometime between the years 1696 to 1740 by the Mubito prince of Bwohe.
-Bwohe was a part of the Bunyoro-Kitara dynasty who, with the following clans including Babiito/Babiitokati (ruling clan), Basaga, Balangi, Bayonga, Bagahi, Bashambo Basimba people, Baranga, Basiita, Bazigaaba, Baboobi, Babamooli, Batundu, Obugguya, Ngo Leopard, Bakonga, and three more, broke away from the larger Bunyoro- Empire of Kitara and created his own.
+Bwohe was a part of the Bunyoro-Kitara dynasty who with his followers broke away from the larger Bunyoro-Kitara Kingdom and created his own.
 Bwohe died in either 1740 or 1750.

-General Semei kakungulu

-Semei Kakungulu was a mukooki from the Babiito/Babiitokati clan, who established Mbale town and is buried at Gangama Hill, Kasanvu Cell, Nabweya Word, Northern City Division, Mbale City.
-Semei Kakungulu museum was established by the cross-cultural Foundation of Uganda (CCFU) in partnership with the International National Trusts Organisation (INTO) and the Semei Kakungulu family, with financial support from the British Council's Cultural Protection Fund.
-The museum stands as a testament to a remarkable mukooki General and to the contributions Semei Kakungulu, the only African who established Mbale Town, now Mbale City.

 Wars and Protection

 After annexing the province of Buddu in the late 1700s from Bunyoro-Kitara, King Jjunju Ssendegeya of Buganda established a tributary relationship with the Kooki Kingdom in order to gain access to the large market in Karagwe.

 In September 1888, Christian and Muslim rebels forced the king of Buganda, Mwanga II, into exile in German East Africa.
 A few month later in 1889, he asked the king of Kooki, Edward Kezekia Nadahura II, for military support against the rebels, but he was denied.

 During the Mohammadan war between June and August 1893, rebel forces fled into the independent kingdom of Kooki after being pushed out of Gomba by British forces.
 Sir John Gray thought the rebels might settle down in Kooki due to its reputation for aiding slave dealers and the arms traffic.
 An expedition into Kooki were ordered and lieutenants Hobart and C.S Reddie were told to attack the capital of Rakai if Kooki gave the rebels sanctuary.
 The rebels quickly surrendered to British forces after they were attacked.
 Ndahura welcomed the British soldiers and had a mutual understanding with the British to not support rebels.

 In 1894, Ndahura II, went to the city of Kampala and asked the British government if his kingdom could become a British protectorate but his request was denied.
 The following year in 1895, Ndahura II went back to Kampala and asked if his "territories maybe included in Buganda Kingdom under the protection of Her Majesty’s government.”
 Again he was denied.